 Phone, Email & Skype:

-- Internet connections are available and two computers are shared by staff for browsing and email use.
+- Wifi is available and two computers are shared by staff for browsing and email use.

-- Please remember that cell phones (mobiles) are not permitted on camp property, and your time to use these will be limited to off time only.
+- Please remember that cell phones (mobiles) are not permitted while you are on duty.
+Your time to use these will be limited to off-time only.